-The International Agency for Research on Cancer (IARC) classified diesel exhaust as carcinogenic to humans based on results from several large studies from DCEG investigators that showed increased occupational risks of bladder cancer (Silverman et al., 1983) and lung cancer (Silverman et al., 2012).
-The Diesel Exhaust in Miners Study played a pivotal role in the 2012 IARC evaluation.
-More information about diesel exhaust and cancer risk
+The International Agency for Research on Cancer (IARC) classified diesel exhaust as carcinogenic to humans largely based on results from the Diesel Exhaust in Miners Study, which played a pivotal role in the 2012 IARC evaluation.
+More information about diesel exhaust and cancer risk.

 The U.S. EPA and IARC evaluated trichloroethylene and concluded that there was sufficient evidence for carcinogenicity in humans.
 Results from the DCEG cohort study of civilian workers at Hill Air Force Base (Blair et al., 1998; Radican et al., 2008) and the Eastern European kidney cancer case-control study (Moore et al., 2010) provided evidence on cancer risks and genetic susceptibility.
 A DCEG cross-sectional molecular epidemiology study of healthy workers exposed to trichloroethylene found evidence of both immunotoxicity and kidney toxicity (Lan et al., 2010; Hosgood et al., 2011; Vermeulen et al., 2012).